fmauquie/react-native-dp3t-sdk/README.md

 # react-native-dp3t

-DP3T native bindings for React Native
+DP3T native bindings for React Native ([iOS SDK](https://github.com/DP-3T/dp3t-sdk-ios), [Android SDK](https://github.com/DP-3T/dp3t-sdk-android)).

+## Status

+Pre-alpha.
+It requires some setup to work, it is not yet tested, and it can change without notice.

+The SDKs themselves are in alpha state.

 ## Installation